Searching Your Library

 is:document, is:doc, is:pdf | Shortcut for type:document |

-Check whether a bookmark has specific associated content.
+Check whether an item has specific associated content.

 | Syntax | Matches |